MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ### Update the File Engine Settings to use AD RMS with an explicit endpoint

-If the DNS SRV record for MDE has not been published or `Microsoft.InformationProtection.Identity` isn't available to pass in when creating the `FileEngine`, there are two required code changes. is to set `FileEngineSettings.ProtectionOnlyEngine = true`.
-This must be set as labeling (policy) operations are not supported for AD RMS protection endpoints.
+If the DNS SRV record for MDE has not been published, or `Microsoft.InformationProtection.Identity` isn't available to pass in when creating the `FileEngine`, there are two required code changes. is to set `FileEngineSettings.ProtectionOnlyEngine = true`.
+This property must be set as labeling (policy) operations are not supported for AD RMS protection endpoints.

 ```csharp
 // Configure FileEngineSettings as protection only engine.